hairyhenderson/gomplate/docs/content/functions/data.md

 ### Usage with Vault data

 The special `vault://` URL scheme can be used to retrieve data from [Hashicorp Vault](https://vaultproject.io).
-To use this, you must put the Vault server's URL in the `$VAULT_ADDR` environment variable.
+To use this, you must either provide the Vault server's hostname and port in the URL, or put the Vault server's URL in the `$VAULT_ADDR` environment variable.

+The `vault+http://` URL scheme can be used to indicate that request must be sent over regular unencrypted HTTP, while `vault+https://` and `vault://` are equivalent, and indicate that requests must be sent over HTTPS.

 This table describes the currently-supported authentication mechanisms and how to use them, in order of precedence: